catt-tung/catt-tung/README.md

 Prior to engineering and moving to Boston, I was a Business Development Manager in London (UK) on [balena.io’s](balena.io) [EtcherPro](https://www.balena.io/etcher-pro/) team.
 Inspired by the capabilities of shipping Docker containers on Raspberry Pi's, I created the conception of the [Inkyshot](https://github.com/balenalabs/inkyshot) project while working as a hardware/supply chain manager and logistics/operations specialist for the company.

-I love building projects with a personal connection and backstory to bring my unique background into the industry.
-I also love continually learning about this industry, technical skills, and the fundamentals - DS&A anyone?
+Later on I started my hands on coding experience with General Assembly, where most of the projects here come from, and have been working in technical roles since.
 I primarily worked in Python for work, and JavaScript for personal projects.

 Apart from coding, I'm an international, intellectually oriented individual.
 I've lived in many countries and cities and speak multiple languages - English  🇬🇧&🇺🇸 , Mandarin 🇹🇼, Italian🇮🇹&🤌, Spanish🇪🇸, and some Bulgarian🇧🇬 and Taiwanese🇹🇼.

-My dev portfolio/CV can be found at [Catt Codes](https://cattcodes.com/)
+My dev portfolio/CV can be found at [Catt Codes](https://cattcodes.com/).
+The project links unfortunately aren't live deployed anymore since Heroku changed their free tier!

-I also work on keeping a log about my learning journey on [DevDojo](https://cattkaizen.devdojo.com/) if you'd like to connect - it's mostly to keep myself accountable but would love to meet friends.
+I also sometimes write about my learning journey on [DevDojo](https://cattkaizen.devdojo.com/) if you'd like to connect - it's mostly to keep myself accountable but would love to meet friends.

 ## Tech Stack
 The following is my main tech stack - there are more, but these are the main ones (with the nice icons)